slcdlvpr/Azure-Machine-Learning-Nanodegree-Capstone/README.md

 The project uses Insurance Crosssell  Dataset in azure workspace to train models using both Hyperdrive and AutoML.
 The best model is determined and then a endpoint is created and tested using python sdk.
 The project was implemented using VS code and Azure Machine Learning Studio.

 # Project Architecture
+Below is a high level overview of the project architecture.

 ![Architecture](Images/Automl/TopImage.JPG)

 ## Project Set Up and Installation